The compliance officer

-Compliance officers are responsible for the implementation of the compliance strategies, policies, procedures, processes and related reporting.
+Compliance officers are responsible for the implementation of the compliance strategies, policies, procedures, processes, and the related reporting.

 They ensure compliance with all applicable laws and regulations.

-They also ensure that all employees are informed of their obligations and are motivated to comply, and that controls are established and maintained.
+They also ensure that all employees are informed of their obligations, they are motivated to comply, and that controls are established and maintained.

-According to the Basel framework, the core tasks of the compliance function defined in laws, regulations or binding guidance in respondent jurisdictions are "monitoring and testing compliance" as well as "reporting on a regular basis to senior management".
+According to the Basel framework, the core tasks of the compliance function defined in laws, regulations, or binding guidance in respondent jurisdictions, are monitoring and testing compliance, and reporting on a regular basis to senior management.

-Jurisdictions rarely foster the independence of the compliance function by explicitly prohibiting remuneration of compliance function staff based on the financial performance of the business lines for which they exercise compliance responsibilities, although in a limited number of jurisdictions such a prohibition is recommended or implicit.
+Many jurisdictions explicitly prohibit remuneration of the compliance function staff to be based on the financial performance of the business lines for which they exercise compliance responsibilities.

-The Basel Committee discloses that authorities underlined two major issues they had to face when implementing a compliance framework.
+The Basel Committee has disclosed that authorities underlined two major issues they had to face when implementing a compliance framework.